FlandiaYingman/swipee/README.md

 # Swipe Enhanced (swipee)

-A enhanced replacement for `adb shell input swipe`.
+An enhanced replacement for `adb shell input swipe`.

 Since the original `input` executable so simple that it doesn't support complex swipes, `swipee` is out!
 It provides different commands that support complexer swipes continuously instead of segmenting your swipes.